-Good pairs of shoes mean shoes that work for your particular gait, stride, and feet.
+A good pair of shoes means shoes that work for your particular gait, stride, and feet.
 A good pair of shoes for me does not mean good shoes for you.
 Similar to marriage, there is a different, healthy shoe for every single runner.

-I was asked to write a post about how to get the most out of coming into a run specialty store to get fitted for running shoes.
+I was asked to write a post about how to get the most when shopping at a run specialty store.
+See here we are!